 Meigs Hall - University of Georgia

-Meigs Hall is a historic building locating on the North Campus of the University of Georgia in Athens, Georgia.
-The building opened in 1905 and has since occupied three different departments.
+Constructed in 1905 and named for the second president of the University of Georgia, Professor Josiah Meigs, this North Campus building of the University of Georgia has hosted three different departments.
 Currently, Meigs Hall operates as the Institute of Higher Education at the university.

 Backstory and Context

-Meigs Hall is named for the second president of the University of Georgia, Professor Josiah Meigs.
-After graduating from Yale in 1778, Meigs went on to law school and became a tutor while studying there.
+After graduating from Yale in 1778, Josiah Meigs went on to law school and became a tutor while studying there.
 Over the next seventeen years of his life, Meigs became a journalist while also establishing and publishing The New Haven Gazette.
 For a time, Meigs then practiced law in the Bermudas from 1789 to 1794.
-After his five years overseas, Meigs returned to the United States to oversee the mathematics and natural philosophy at his Alma Mater.
-There, Meigs' Republican beliefs caused strife between him and the board, who were primarily Federalists.
+After his five years overseas, Meigs returned to the United States to oversee mathematics and natural philosophy.
+Soon, Meigs' Republican beliefs caused strife between him and the board, who were primarily Federalists.
 In 1801, Meigs was chosen as the inaugural first president of the University of Georgia.

-Meigs Hall began as the department of Biology at the university in 1905.
+Meigs Hall began as the Department of Biology at the university in 1905.
 After some years, the department grew and eventually could no longer fit inside the building and was moved.
-Then, in 1937, the Department of Psychology moved into the structure, and soon outgrew it as well.
+Then, in 1937, the Department of Psychology moved into the structure and soon outgrew the building.
 The Germanic and Slavic Languages, a relatively modest department in comparison to others, occupied and left the brick hall because of its size.
 Since 1999, Meigs Hall has housed the Institute of Higher Education.
-Because of its historical and educational significance to the university, Meigs Hall was the suitable structure for the instruction and research achieved by this unit at the University of Georgia.
+Because of its historical and educational significance to the university, Meigs Hall was a suitable structure for the instruction and research achieved by this unit at the University of Georgia.

 Professor Josiah Meigs' legacy continues on as the University of Georgia's highest teaching honor, the Josiah Meigs Distinguished Teaching Professorship, and as the eponym of Meigs Hall.
 Meigs died in 1822 and is now buried in Arlington National Cemetery.